camybish/chitter-challenge/chitter_recipe.md

     - the repos will need find, all, create methods for the logins and the peeps (+ METHODS)
 - THEN you can get into the web implimentation (APP)
 - finally you use render to get it all online

+Spec Notes
+- If you're thinking of adding something, describe it in the spec first
+- Start out just testing the you have certain items in the repository